Data Export: CSV

 TIP: Occlusion in the marker data

-When there is an occlusion of a marker, the CSV file will contain blank cells.
-This can interfere when running a script to process the CSV data.
-It is recommended to optimize the system setup to reduce occlusions.
-To omit unnecessary frame ranges with frequent marker occlusions, select the frame range with the most complete tracking results.
-Another solution to this is to use Fill Gaps to interpolate missing trajectories in post-processing.
+When there is an occlusion of a marker, the CSV file will contain blank cells, which can interfere when running a script to process the CSV data.

 Force Plate Data / Analog Data

-For Takes containing force plates (AMTI or Bertec) or data acquisition (NI-DAQ) devices, additional CSV files will be exported for each connected device.
+For Takes containing force plates (AMTI or Bertec) or data acquisition (NI-DAQ) devices, additional CSV files are exported for each connected device.
 For example, if you have two force plates and a NI-DAQ device in the setup, a total 4 CSV files will be created when you export the tracking data from Motive.
 Each of the exported CSV files will contain basic properties and settings at its header, including device information and sample counts.
 Also, mocap frame rate to device sampling rate ratio is included since force plate and analog data are sampled at higher sampling rates.

 Since device data is usually sampled at a higher rate than the camera system, the camera samples are collected at the center of the corresponding device data samples that were collected.
 For example, if the device data has 9 sub-frames for each camera frame sample, the camera tracking data will be recorded at every 5th frame of device data.